+The Company's principal sources of liquidity are cash from operations and short-term borrowings under its various credit agreements, augmented periodically by cash proceeds from asset sales.
 The primary drivers of the Company's cash flow from operations are the Company's sales and income, particularly in the services businesses.
-The Company's long-term mill services contracts provide predictable cash flows for several years into the future.
-(See "Certainty of Cash Flows" section for additional information on estimated future revenues of Mill Services contracts and order backlogs for the Company's manufacturing businesses and railway track maintenance services business.)
+The Company's long-term Mill Services contracts provide predictable cash flows for several years into the future.
+(See "Certainty of Cash Flows" section for additional information on estimated future revenues of Mill Services contracts and order backlogs for the Company's manufacturing businesses and railway track maintenance services business).
 Additionally, returns on capital investments made in prior years, for which no cash is currently required, are a significant source of operating cash.
 Depreciation related to these investments is a non-cash charge.
 The Company also continues to maintain working capital at a manageable level based upon the requirements and seasonality of the business.